Lake Norman "Coop De Ville"

 September 6,.
 2012

-We pick up our chickens from the NC state poultry sale.
+I picked up the chickens from the NC state poultry sale.
 Five Hy-Line Browns with all of their shots.
-Housing section not ready so we are in overdrive.
-See Wendy on the side of the coop painting away.
+Housing section not ready so I am in overdrive.

 September 8, 2012